sami-chaaban/alphascreen/README.md

 ## Features

-* Gets sequences of uniprot IDs contained within a table with a list of paired proteins.
+* Gets the fasta sequences from uniprot IDs contained in a table of paired proteins.

 * Chops up the sequences so that they are of reasonable size for subsequent pairwise predictions.

-* Analyses the PAEs of the models only in the region relating to the protein-protein interaction of interest.
+* Interprets the PAEs of the models only in the region relating to the protein-protein interaction of interest.

+* Generates summary PDFs, including the PAE plot and snapshots of the models.

 ## Explanation